h-griffin/datingapp/README.md

     - having an array of users in memory and going to member detail of member not in memory will produce a second array, only want one array to find all users in
         - paginated results, paginated result

-    - use reduce function now that there are two ararys of members
+    - use reduce function now that there are two arrays of members
     - concat results into empty array;
         - each new member loaded will be added to the array of loaded members
     - members can be duplicated in this arr from two different queries
         - lisa stored from age filter and one lisa from 5 users with no filter
         - this is ok because users will be found by first match to search
-    - user params stored in component get lost everytime, move them to service to keep
+    - user params stored in component get lost every time, move them to service to keep

-- caching filters in member list coponent .ts
+- caching filters in member list component .ts
     - acc service is injected into member service beware circular references, acc service cannot go back to member service
     - set user params in component constructor, get them from members service
         - still updating inside component, must update service from component